 How do Traders Profit on Forex?

-Forex traders try to anticipate the change in the exchange rate in order to buy a currency cheap and sell it later at a higher price, using trading platforms such as MetaTrader 4 to technically analyze the market and manage their positions.
-That’s exactly the same what a stock trader does, only that the underlying instruments are different (currencies vs. stocks).
-Just like stocks, currencies also fluctuate day over day with the change of supply and demand for a certain currency pair.
+Forex traders try to anticipate the change in the exchange rate in order to buy a currency cheaply and sell it later at a higher price, using trading platforms such as MetaTrader 4 to technically analyze the market and manage their positions.
+That’s exactly the same as what a stock trader does, only that the underlying instruments are different (currencies vs. stocks).
+Just like stocks, currencies also fluctuate day over the day with the change of supply and demand for a certain currency pair.

 However, as currencies usually fluctuate around 1% per day, Forex trading features a significant amount of leverage to increase your exposure to the market.
 The amount of leverage is one of the reasons why the Forex market attracts a growing number of traders from around the world.
 Still, you need to be cautious when trading on leverage, as it magnifies both your potential profits and losses.
-Always remember to place a stop-loss order on all your trades, which automatically closes a position once the price reaches the price-level specified in the order.
+Always remember to place a stop-loss order on all your trades, which automatically closes a position once the price reaches the price level specified in the order.

 A Powerful Trading Platform is a Trader’s Best Friend

-Beside an active internet connection, all you need to start Forex trading is a brokerage account and a trading platform.
+Besides an active internet connection, all you need to start Forex trading is a brokerage account and a trading platform.
 While there are many trading platforms available, MetaTrader 4 remains the most popular platform for both beginners and experienced traders.

-MetaTrader 4 offers a wide range of advanced charting tools and order types, as well as price-quotes in real time to make prudent trading decisions.
-The platform has a user-friendly interface grouped into four main windows – the Chart window, Market Watch, Navigator and Terminal – and beginners can quickly get used to its main functionalities.
+MetaTrader 4 offers a wide range of advanced charting tools and order types, as well as price quotes in real-time to make prudent trading decisions.
+The platform has a user-friendly interface grouped into four main windows – the Chart window, Market Watch, Navigator, and Terminal – and beginners can quickly get used to its main functionalities.
 If you intend to day-trade the markets, you’ll spend most of your time in front of your trading platform, so it’s of crucial importance to have a platform that suits all your needs, besides being fast and reliable.